-How to get a personal OSG certificate as a Fermilab staff or user
+This article provides instructions on how to get an OSG personal certificate as a Fermilab staff or user.

-If you need to renew a personal OSG certficate before it expires, please go to How to Renew an OSG Personal Certificate.
+Note: If you need to renew your OSG personal certificate before it expires, follow the instructions in the article How to renew your OSG personal certificate.

 The latest version of all major browsers (SeaMonkey, Firefox, Internet Explorer, Chrome and Safari) are supported.